datacamp/viewflow/README.md

 poetry install
 ```

-This will install Airflow 2 by default.
-If you want to configure Airflow version, edit the `pyproject.toml` file.
+By default, this will install Airflow 2 and its corresponding dependencies.
+If you want to use Airflow 1.10, copy the `Airflow@1.10/pyproject.toml` file to the main directory.

 ## Prepare your environment to run the tests